Internal Funding Opportunities

 These opportunities provide resources to a faculty member or other person who has PI-eligible status to develop projects that will lead to a highly competitive extramural application for sustained research support within 18 months of receiving the award.

-This section includes information on available Fall 2023 funding opportunities along with links to detailed RFAs and applications.
+This section includes information on available Spring 2025 funding opportunities along with links to detailed requests for applications.
 Send questions about eligibility or the application process to manneresearchinstituteiga@luriechildrens.org.

-The Digital Healthcare Innovation Grant Awards are part of the new Health@Home strategic research initiative at Stanley Manne Children’s Research Institute.
-The goal of Health@Home is to catalyze science that equitably transforms how digital healthcare is developed and delivered outside of hospital and clinic walls.
-Ann & Robert H. Lurie Children’s Hospital of Chicago faculty and research scientists are invited to submit proposals that advance the understanding of how digital tools and methods can improve the health of children and the wellbeing of their families at home and in the community.
+The Health@Home Healthcare Innovation Grant Awards are part of the Health@Home strategic research initiative at Stanley Manne Children's Research Institute.
+Health@Home's goal is to catalyze science that transforms how digital healthcare is developed and delivered outside of hospital and clinic walls.
+Lurie Children's faculty and research scientists are invited to submit proposals that advance our understanding of how we can improve the health of children and the wellbeing of their families at home and in the community through advances in technology and devices.

 Available Opportunities

-- The Health@Home for Tomorrow Grant is a $30,000 grant designed for a project aimed at developing a new digital healthcare intervention not yet in clinical practice or furthering an existing program that is hypothesized to improve a specific healthcare process or outcome.
-The scope of the work may include user-design prototyping for early-stage ideas or scientific work to enhance existing interventions as a step towards external research funding.
+- Tomorrow Grant is a grant for up to $50,000 designed for a project aimed at developing a new healthcare intervention not yet in clinical practice or further mature an existing program that is hypothesized to improve a specific healthcare process or outcome.

 The Proposal Revision Award is a one-year award for up to $100,000 to support the preparation of a revision and resubmission of an application for federal research support.
 The prior extramural application must have received a priority score and full review by the sponsor within the past two years.
 Training grants (e.g., K08, K23, TL2) and R03 submissions do not qualify for this award.

-The Schreiber Family Center for Early Childhood Health and Wellness is excited to announce our Generating Research on Outcomes of exposures and experiences from Womb to age 5 (GROW to 5) Planning Grant initiative.
-The Center will support up to three one-year grant awards, allowing for the collection of pilot data, that will increase the competitiveness of extramural proposals for R, P, and U-series awards.
+The Schreiber Family Center for Early Childhood Health and Wellness announces the Generating Research on Outcomes of exposures and experiences from Womb to age 5 (GROW to 5) Planning Grant initiative.
+The center will support up to three one-year grant awards, allowing for the collection of pilot data that will increase the competitiveness of extramural proposals for career development K, R, P, and U-series awards.

 Researchers interested in applying to any of the internal funding opportunities have many resources available to them listed below.
 Email manneresearchinstituteiga@luriechildrens.org with questions or for support.